minimagick/minimagick/README.md

 # }
 ```

-Note that `MiniMagick::Image#data` is supported only on ImageMagick, for
+Note that `MiniMagick::Image#data` is supported only on ImageMagick 6.8.8-3 or
-GraphicsMagick use `MiniMagick::Image#details`.
+above, for GraphicsMagick or older versions of ImageMagick use
+`MiniMagick::Image#details`.

 ### Configuration